 Bear in mind this is just me playing around looking for a starting point.

-BUT oh dear, I had also awoke to realise it’s my unconscious reimagining of that painting!!!
-I’d used the same shades, and I’d combined the human elements and the symbolic dragon, then placed it in the middle as I’d re-imagined doing so many times.
+But, oh dear, I had also awoken to realise it’s my unconscious reimagining of that painting!
+I’d used the same shades, and I’d combined the human elements and the symbolic dragon, then placed it in the middle as I’d re-imagined doing so, so many times.

-However ironic that was to me I had realised that my strained relationship with that painting (I should name him?) had lead me to hit on something… It reminded me of a technique I’d been working on years earlier.
+However ironic, I had realised that my strained relationship with that painting had lead me to hit on something… It reminded me of a technique I’d been working on years earlier.
 It was this photo… (As shown in my previous post; It’s terrible, please don’t judge me with the same unfair scorn I place on an ex’s commissioned art, although I don’t blame you if you do.)

-Now my idea and technique was ready I could move on to the rest of the set!!
-And it’s all down to my irrational and unnecessary dislike of a painting; One of which I now have a deep fondness for.
+Now my idea and technique was ready I could move on to the rest of the set and it’ was all down to my irrational and unnecessary dislike of a painting; One of which I now have a deep fondness for.

-NB: I know ‘winding me up’ isn’t a phased used a great deal outside of the UK, but it was the appropriate phrase here.
-If you’re unfamiliar with it; it’s a sort of slapstick way of saying annoyed/or making fun of.
-But it certainly has more of a jovial feel to it than most words that have that meaning.
-I had no idea it was a British turn of phrase until I was away on a trip with two Canadian friends, when I said to one, ‘I’m sorry for winding you up’.
+NB: I know ‘winding me up’ isn’t a phrase used a great deal outside of the UK, I had no idea it was a British turn of phrase until I was away on a trip to Slovakia with two Canadian friends, when I said to one, ‘I’m sorry for winding you up’.
 I saw him looking up this phrase on his phone later that day.